damianhakert/damianhakert.github.io/source/posts/2016-12-20-How-to-use-GitLab-with-Jira.html.md

 ![A backlog project-view of a Jira project](source/images/blogimages/How-to-use-GitLab-with-Jira/image_1.png)

-Teams working with an agile-first approach, would find Jira highly conducive toward effective scrum and KZanban management, and more so, Jira is highly customizable allowing teams to create their own custom workflow processes from conception to completion.
+Teams working with an agile-first approach, would find Jira highly conducive toward effective scrum and Kanban management, and more so, Jira is highly customizable allowing teams to create their own custom workflow processes from conception to completion.

-While each tool on its own is powerful, in this article we will show you how you can leverage GitLab in Jira projects to propel your development workflow to a whole new level, creating a more engaging relationship between developers and project managers.
+Jira on its own, whilst serving as a strong project management platform, not being able to relate issues to specific bits of code makes articulating to developers the problem a bit more ambiguous.
+In this article we will show you how you can leverage GitLab in Jira projects to propel your development workflow to a whole new level, creating a more engaging relationship between developers and project managers.
 Let’s find out how.

 ## Why use GitLab with Jira?
 Whereas Gitlab is developer-geared, and Jira is more project-management-driven, the goal has always been in projects for teams to work more closely, and while managers tend to not meddle in GitLab, it can also be said that developers don’t share the same passion for wanting to contribute in Jira.
 Through integrating GitLab into Jira, this takes away a major pain-point, by letting developers articulate to the project team through an environment they are more comfortable with, through their git commit statements.